rivea0/bite-sized-math-for-cs/notes/index.md

 - **The main goal is to get familiar with the concepts rather than do a deep-dive exploration.** That's why **so many things are left off**.

-- When you read something like "let's prove it," don't expect a rigorous mathematical proof.
-It is just a very, _very_ informal way to convey the idea, the reasoning, of a proof that's given in the course or the coursebook.
+- If you encounter a sentence like "let's prove it," don't expect a rigorous mathematical proof.
+It is just a very, _very_ informal way to convey the idea, the reasoning, of a proof that's given in the course or [the coursebook](https://courses.csail.mit.edu/6.042/spring18/mcs.pdf).

 - Some of the examples are from the practice exercises in the course's relevant section; some of them are from other resources.
 Sometimes I provide a solution I came up with myself; sometimes it's from the lecture videos or the coursebook.

 - This collection as a whole will probably make the most sense as a very short and informal supplement to the course, especially if you don't have a mathematical background but still want to browse the material.